 Don’t waste precious time ironing a wrinkled tablecloth — throw it in the dryer, then shake out the wrinkles and put it on the table.

 Instead of wiping down a dirty oven, just clean the door with oven cleaner (after all, that’s what most people will see).
-Then line the bottom with fresh aluminum foil.

 When company arrives unannounced, create a festive atmosphere by sticking one of those fragrant plug-ins into an outlet, lighting candles, and putting on a favorite CD of holiday tunes.